datacarpentry/image-processing/_episodes/03-skimage-images.md

 >
 > ![Su-Do-Ku puzzle](../data/sudoku.png)
 >
-> Your task is to turn all of the white pixels in the image to a light gray colour,
+> Your task is to turn all of the bright pixels in the image to a
-> say with the intensity of each formerly white pixel set to 0.75.
+> light gray colour.
+In other words, mask the bright pixels that have
+> a pixel value greater than say 192 and set their value to 192 (the
+> value 192 is chosen here because it corresponds to 75% of the
-> The results should look like this:
+> range 0-255 of an 8-bit pixel).
+The results should look like this:
 >
 > ![Modified Su-Do-Ku puzzle](../fig/sudoku-gray.png)
 >